Professor Michael Martin

 Biography

-Michael Martin is Professor of Statistics in the School of Finance and Applied Statistics at the Australian National University in Canberra, Australia.
+Michael Martin is Professor of Statistics and Head of Statistics in the Research School of Finance, Actuarial Studies and Statistics at the Australian National University in Canberra, Australia.
 He holds a Bachelor of Science (Hons) degree from the University of Queensland (1986) and a PhD in Statistics from the ANU (1989).
 He held the position of Assistant Professor of Statistics at Stanford University, USA, from 1989 to 1994 and was Annenberg Distinguished Assistant Professor in Statistics at Stanford from 1992 to 1994.
 In 1994, he accepted a position as Lecturer in Statistics at the ANU, where he became a Senior Lecturer in 1995, Associate Professor in 2003 and Professor in 2007.
 He has over 75 publications in refereed journals, including papers in Biometrika, Journal of the Royal Statistical Society, Series B, Journal of the American Statistical Association and the Journal of Statistics Education.
 He has published extensively in both theoretical and applied statistics, including applications to medicine (in particular breast cancer), population health and environmental science (air pollution mortality), information systems (factors in business value from the use of information and computer technology), human-computer interfaces, and statistical education.
 His teaching career includes as highlights the Dean’s Award for Distinguished Teaching, School of Humanities and Sciences at Stanford University in 1992-3, the Faculty of Economics and Commerce Award for Excellence in Teaching at the ANU in 1998, the ANU Vice-Chancellor’s Award for Excellence in Teaching in 2000, being named a finalist in the Australian Awards for University Teaching in 2000, a Carrick Citation for Contributions to Teaching and Learning in 2007, and a Carrick Award for Teaching Excellence, also in 2007.
 He is an elected member of the International Statistical Institute (ISI) and has been honoured as a Fellow of the American Statistical Association for his services to research and teaching in statistics.
-He is also Principal Fellow of the Higher Education Academy (UK), in 2012, he was selected as an ANU University Education Scholar, and in his current role as Team Lead of the Promoting Excellence team, he is responsible for supervising the office that manages the University’s applications for education excellence awards and grants.
+He is also Principal Fellow of the Higher Education Academy (UK), in 2012, he was selected as an ANU University Education Scholar.
 He is the co-chair of the Educational Fellowship Scheme Committee at the ANU, the professional recognition scheme for teaching that is accredited by the Higher Education Academy.
-At the University, he is also the Chair of the ANU Human Research Ethics Committee.
+At the University, he is also the co-Chair of the ANU Human Research Ethics Committee, having served as Chair of the HREC from 2015 to the present.
 In 2017, he was named as an ANU Distinguished Educator.

 And, from Michael: